Anna Jean Ayres: Sensory Integration Therapy

 As an intervention approach, Sensory integration therapy is used as "a clinical frame of reference for the assessment and treatment of people who have functional disorders in sensory processing" (p.
 325).
 Ayres considered sensory integration intervention "a specialty of occupational therapy" (Ayres 1979, p.
 155).
 Thus, the assessment and intervention from a sensory integration perspective are most commonly used by occupational therapy practitioners in their treatment of children with difficulties in occupational performance and participation related to sensory integrative or sensory processing dysfunction.

 She developed the intervention approach through empirical research.
 However, the effectiveness of this therapy have come into serious question more recently.
 Many recent studies have not supported the effectiveness of the therapy, and studies that do support the effectiveness of the therapy have been found to have "serious methodological flaws."
 Many professionals hold that Ayres created one of the first structures for evidence-based practice in occupational therapy through her theory development (Ayres, 1972), model development (Ayres, 1979–2005), assessment development (Ayres, 1989) and intervention strategies (Ayres, 1972).

 Sensory integration theory and practice has been met with resistance within the occupational therapy profession as well as other disciplines.
 A recent review concluded that SIT is "ineffective and that its theoretical underpinnings and assessment practices are unvalidated."
 Moreover, the authors warned that SIT techniques exist "outside the bounds of established evidence-based practice" and that SIT is "quite possible a misuse of limited resources."
 These findings corroborate the findings of other studies and reviews on the effectiveness of Sensory Integration Therapy.

 Awards and recognition

+Ayres received numerous honors from the American Occupational Therapy Association (AOTA) including the Eleanor Clarke Slagle Lectureship in 1963 and the Award of Merit in 1965.
+She was a charter member of the Academy of Research of the American Occupational Therapy Foundation (AOTF) in 1983.
+The A. Jean Ayres Award for theory development and application was created by the AOTF in 1988.